MrAsh1/Virtual_Plant_Care_System/README.md

 - **Encapsulation:** Plant attributes (name, growth stage, water level, sunlight level) are encapsulated within the `Plant` class and accessed through getter and setter methods.
 - **Inheritance:** `Cactus`, `Fern`, and `Rose` classes inherit from the `Plant` base class.
 - **Polymorphism:** The `grow` method is overridden in each plant type to reflect different growth behaviors.
+- - **Abstraction:** The `Plant` class provides a generalized template for different plant types, hiding complex implementation details and allowing for more specific plant behavior to be defined in subclasses.

 ## Example Usage